McTsts/Test/werewolves/wolf.md

 __Basics__
 The Wolf has no special abilities.
 __Details__
 The Wolf is a player who acts like a regular player during the day, but secretly kills players during the night, together with all the other werewolves.
+They go Rawr~